voiz80/ansible-swarm-playbook/README.md

 ## `swarm.yml` vs. `swarm-facts.yml`

-The `swarm.yml` playbook uses a shell statement for determining cluster membership where the `swarm-facts.yml` playbook uses the `docker_info_facts` module for injecting Docker info as facts then checking cluster membership against that.
+The `swarm.yml` playbook uses a shell statement for determining cluster membership where the `swarm-facts.yml` playbook uses the `docker_info_facts` module for injecting Docker info as facts then checking cluster membership against that